DynamicsAndNeuralSystems/DevelopingMouse/README.md

 Convert downloaded data into Matlab variables, fills the `DataRendering` [`ProcessedData`] directory.
 * `createStructureInfo.m` creates a Matlab variable `dataDevMouse.mat` containing structure information, including structure abbreviation, ID, colour, coordinates, major division abbreviation (the level 3 structure it belongs to), major division colour, a table containing the above info, and distance matrix
-* `createGeneExpressionMatrix.m` creates a Matlab variable containing voxel x gene matrix, distance matrix and a selector (determines which voxels are sampled for further analysis) for 7 time points
+* `createGeneExpressionMatrix.m` creates a Matlab variable containing voxel x gene matrix, distance matrix and a selector (determines which voxels are sampled for further analysis; it also indicates the voxels included in the distance matrix) for 7 time points
 * `createDevMouseGeneExpression` creates gene expression matrices normalized by different methods
 * `extractCoords` extracts coordinates and ID of adult mouse (from `structureCenters_adult.csv`) with correct map ID into `coOrds_AdultMouse.csv` and `ID_AdultMouse.csv`
 * `getAcronymFromID.py` queries (from API) for adult mouse acronym from ID using `ID_AdultMouse.csv` as input, yielding `acronym_AdultMouse.csv`